Have you ever dreamed of opening a restaurant in Dubai? Well, friends let me tell you… It ain’t cheap.

-Dubai is unique in that we boast food from all over the world, from street food to fine dining, and there are foodie hubs and haunts cropping up throughout the city.
+Dubai is unique in that we boast cuisine from all over the world, from street food to fine dining, there are foodie hubs and hidden gems littered throughout the city.
 If you’re interested in food, there’s no better place to be, and if you’re ever thought about opening your own spot, you’re not alone.

 Want to open a hole-in-the-wall, a full-service restaurant, or invest in a dark kitchen?
 Here are the costs

 The full-service restaurant